AMfeta99/Generative_AI/Text2Img/README.md

 [project ideia, still in initial stages]

 Walt Disney used to say, 'If you can dream it, you can do it!'
-I suggest a slight change to this famous quote: 'If you can describe it, we can do it!'
+I suggest a slight change to this famous quote: 'If you can describe it, we can do it!😜'

 This repository aims to experiment with SOTA methods for tex-to-img task.
 This journey is also a great way to develop skills in popular platforms and tools such as Hugging Face, OpenCV, Diffusers, PyTorch, Prompt Engineering, NLP